My low profile stoma in a belly fold solution UPDATED Now 6 days!

 5. Use the flat side of the butter knife to scrape and remove thick paste stuck to skin around stoma.

-6. Wipe residue off butter knife with toilet paper.
+6. Wipe residue off butter knife with toilet paper and discard.

 7. Use eye makeup remover soaked on toilet paper to soak and thoroughly dissolve remaining paste.

-8. Gently remove any stubborn residue with a soft fingernail or scrubby if needed.
-Skin needs to be clean of any paste or adhesive residue at this point.
+8. Gently remove any stubborn residue with a soft stiff stick (and with a soft scrubby with the plain soap while in the shower later) Skin needs to be clean of any residue at this point.
+Avoid using fingernails.

 ---